MasterJ767/Python-MatPlotLib/README.md

 CSC1034: Practical 2
 ====================

-This package allows analysis and display of proteins from Uniprot.
+This package allows analysis and display of proteins from the 'uniprot_receptor.xml.gz' file.

 How to use:
 -----------